imagej/imagej.github.io/_pages/develop/tips.md

 section: Extend:Development:Guides
 ---

-An unsorted list of hints that you might find useful:
+An unsorted list of hints that you might find useful.

 # Compile & Execute a Class